vedderb/rise_sdvp/Linux/PI/Qt/README.md

       sudo ln -s /opt/vc/lib/libEGL.so /opt/vc/lib/libEGL.so.1
       sudo ln -s /opt/vc/lib/libGLESv2.so /opt/vc/lib/libGLESv2.so.2
       ```
-      From here on, all steps are to be performed on your system, not the Raspberry Pi:
+      **From here on, all steps are to be performed on your system, not the Raspberry Pi**.

 2. Some preliminaries to preprare your system for cross compiling: